-- 2025 Black Rock, Dakar
+- 2025 Black Rock, Dakar, Senegal

-- 2023 Norma Lipman Ceramics Fellow, Newcastle University, Newcastle
+- 2023 Norma Lipman Ceramics Fellow, Newcastle University, Newcastle, United Kingdom

-- 2022 Récollets, Paris
+- 2022 Récollets, Paris, France

-- 2021 EKWC, Oisterwijk
+- 2021 EKWC, Oisterwijk, the Netherlands

-- 2020/21 Cité Internationale des Arts, Paris
+- 2020-21 Cité Internationale des Arts, Paris, France

+How Do We Hold Our Stories?

-How do we hold our stories?
-Andréhn-Schiptjenko Paris, 2024
+Andréhn-Schiptjenko, Paris, France, 2024

-Andréhn-Schiptjenko is pleased to present How do we hold our stories?
-The gallery's first solo-exhibition by British-Nigerian artist Ranti Bam.
+Andréhn-Schiptjenko is pleased to present the gallery's first solo-exhibition by British-Nigerian artist Ranti Bam.
 The exhibition features new Ifa sculptures alongside pieces from her Abstract Vessels series.

-The title How do we hold our stories? reflects Bam's deep interest in language.
+The title How Do We Hold Our Stories? reflects Bam's deep interest in language.
 She explores the feminine semiotics of intimacy, care, and vulnerability, crucial for rethinking our relationship with nature and dismantling ideological constructs.
 Bam uses clay as an avatar to explore themes of collective bodies, connectivity, and the multiple significations of water.

 For Bam, clay is a living material that ties all beings to the earth.
-This concept is embodied in her ongoing lfa series, named after the Yoruba words "ifá" (divination) and "I-fàá" (to pull close).
+This concept is embodied in her ongoing Ifa series, named after the Yoruba words "ifá" (divination) and "I-fàá" (to pull close).
 Each piece channels a profound connection to self and place, transcending language to touch the ineffable realms of energetic and material existence.
-The lfas are formed by Bam physically embracing the clay before firing, resulting in dips and folds that give each sculpture a bodily presence, further emphasised by their placement on wooden, plinth-like stools.
+The Ifas are formed by Bam physically embracing the clay before firing, resulting in dips and folds that give each sculpture a bodily presence, further emphasised by their placement on wooden, plinth-like stools.

 Her Abstract Vessels are defined by this same care and tenderness.
 Each sculpture is crafted from embellished slabs, painted or mono-printed with pigmented slips before being assembled into delicate, oblong forms.
 The exterior of each piece is unglazed, highlighting delicate cracked surfaces achieved by exploring the limits of the clay by rolling the unreinforced slabs as thinly as possible and firing the vessels past their prescribed temperature.
 In contrast, the inside of each form is glazed, embodying the idea of the anima as a luminous, reflective interiority.